4a4c/mtb-recommender-demo/README.md

 ## Quick binder-first workflow

 1. Launch the notebook on mybinder.org (or another working Jupyter environment).
+2. Open the recommender.ipynb notebook.
-2. Run cells in order from top to bottom.
+3. Run cells in order from top to bottom.
 If the first cell installs packages, restart the kernel after it finishes and re-run that cell.

 ## Cell-by-cell (what to run and why)